amberleyromo/cerulean-bavarois-u38bo9/README.md

 ## Future Improvements and Considerations

 ### Possible improvements

+- Refactor `LogViewer` component to break it up into smaller, reusable, more maintainable pieces.
+- Consider fetching in response to user input instead / extend for user to fetch from any log URL.
+- Consider different caching strategies to improve load performance.
 - More robust error handling and retry logic.
 - Real-time data updates.
-- Consider different caching strategies.
-- Consider fetching in response to user input instead / extend for user to fetch from any log URL.

 ### Further testing

 - Expanded testing of the `LogViewer` component.
 - Testing of utilities like `ndjsonParser`.
 - Testing of hooks like `useLogDataHook`.
+- Test and validate that reintroduced semantics for table roles is correct, given the need to transition away from it due to usage of `react-window`.